 Faster-acting – nicotine gum, lozenge, inhalator and mouth spray

-Nicotine patch, lozenge and gum are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
-All formulation of NRT can be accessed over the counter through pharmacies and supermarkets.
+Some formulations are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
+All formulations of NRT can be accessed over the counter through pharmacies and supermarkets.

 Learn more about using NRT for your pregnant patients using this guideline developed by Quit and Alfred Health, in collaboration with the Royal Women’s Hospital Pharmacy Department.Access practical videos outlining how to use each formulation of NRT

 Varenicline is an oral, non-nicotine medication developed specifically for smoking cessation.
 Varenicline is effective and can increase 6-12 month abstinence rates by 15%.
 Varenicline is equally effective as combination NRT and more effective than bupropion or using one formulation of NRT alone.
 Please note that Champix is currently unavailable in Australia.

 Bupropion is an oral, non-nicotine medication.
 Bupropion is effective and can increase 6–12 month abstinence rates by 7%.
 Bupropion has similar efficacy to using one formulation of NRT alone and is less effective than combination NRT and varenicline.